yuripapaterra/1BtDimmer/README.md

 # One buttom Dimmer Mbed code

-> Finite state machine code sample for a dimmer controller by one buttom only
+> Finite state machine code sample for a dimmer controller by one buttom only.

-> The controlled light is the green LED LD7, connected to port PA9
+> The controlled light is the green LED LD7, connected to port PA9.

 > Made for ST STM32F4 Discovery board using ARM Mbed library and PlatformIO IoT Ecosystem.